-Under the Guarantee Support Agreement ("GSA") with the Issuer, the Company has issued a guarantee in relation to the Covered Bonds to pay the guaranteed amounts constituting scheduled interest on Covered Bonds payable.
+Under the "Guarantee Support Agreement" ("GSA") with the Issuer, the Company has issued a guarantee in relation to the Covered Bonds to pay the Guaranteed Amounts constituting scheduled interest on Covered Bonds payable.
 In order to enable the Company to meet this guarantee, sufficient eligible assets must be transferred to the Company.
-In order to comply with the "pre maturity test" the Issuer is required to transfer amounts into the AIC account of the Company if the minimum required ratings are not met.
-The amount is placed on the Company's AIC account and is not freely available to the Company other than to meet the obligations referred to above.
+Furthermore, funds should be available to pay the quarterly bankcharges.
+The total amount at year-end is NIL and is placed on the Company's AIC account.
+These funds are not freely available to the Company other than to meet the obligations referred to above.
+The movement only relates to bankcharges.
+At year-end no eligible assets are transferred to the Company based on the results of the liquidity buffer calculation at year-end.